![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 How accurate are the hemispheric and global averages?

-the error (see Morice et al., 2012).
-All 100 realizations are available at the
+the error (see Morice et al., 2021).
+Calculating the hemispheric and global means can

-and global averages, but the differences are small.
+But the differences are small.

 Why are values slightly different when I download an updated file a year later?